cwood89/100DaysOfCode/README.md

   The key to this function is the modulus "%" operator, it returns the remainder after the division of two numbers.

   Again, I could have written this function in one line.

+- Day 15 & 16:
+  Spent the last couple days working on a code wars challenge I wasn't confident I could solve.

+  What helped me here was just breaking the problem down into smaller more manageable steps.
+It's a process most programmers use so solve problems.

+  Hopefully as I become a better programmer my solutions will be more efficient.